Programs & Services

 Early Childhood Services

-- Good Beginnings for Babies - Offers support, counseling, advocacy and education for pregnant and parenting teens at the Leeds Place - Serving Young People, our Westbury office.
+- Good Beginnings for Babies (GBB) - Support, counseling, advocacy and education for pregnant and parenting teens at the Leeds Place, our Westbury branch office.

-- Children's Center at Family Court - Offers a safe and enriching environment on site at Nassau County Family Court while parents are involved in court business.
+- Children's Center at Family Court – A safe and enriching environment on site at Nassau County Family Court while parents are involved in court business.

 Diagnostic Services/Learning to Learn